About Gamma Scientific

 Company Transition and Acquisitions

-In March 1994 EG&G Gamma Scientific was sold to Belfort Instruments Company located in Baltimore, Maryland, and within 6 months Gamma Scientific acquired Advanced Retro Technology Inc (ARTI) to bring the Highway Safety material market instruments back into the Gamma Scientific product line.
+In March 1994 EG&G Gamma Scientific was sold to Belfort Instrument Company located in Baltimore, Maryland, and within 6 months Gamma Scientific acquired Advanced Retro Technology Inc (ARTI) to bring the Highway Safety material market instruments back into the Gamma Scientific product line.
+Belfort Instrument has manufactured meteorological instruments since 1876.
 Additional investment in the Highway Safety products funded the development of new portable pavement marking retroreflectometers and improvement of the LaserLux mobile pavement marking retroreflectometer.

 In 1997 a major acquisition of the former UDT Instruments group from Graesby Optronics added photonic instrument manufacturing to the Belfort Instruments operations in Baltimore and the test and calibration functions of this line of photometers, radiometers, colorimeters, position sensing and autocollimator instruments to the operations in San Diego until mid 1998.
 Late in 1998 a corporate re-organization moved the high volume manufacturing of the Highway Safety product and Test and Calibration functions of the UDT Instruments back to the Belfort manufacturing location in Baltimore, leaving a small core staff of 10 in the San Diego location lead by the long time employee and physicist Richard Austin as President.